 GE Inspection Technologies v|tome|x s 240kV microfocus X-ray computed tomography system with additional 180kV HPNF submicron X-ray tube (nanoCT) and high-contrast digital flat panel detector

 The new microCT system, now in operation, enables external and internal evaluation of intact objects, not otherwise possible without permanent damage.
 Like computed tomography (“CAT scanning”), microCT equipment acquires successive X-ray image slices of an object.
 Once the images are obtained, sophisticated software and a powerful computer workstation manipulate them to provide highly detailed information: digital 3D reconstruction, exterior and interior measurements, density analysis, defect inspection, and surface rendering for finite element analysis.
 This type of nondestructive testing has wide-ranging research and commercial applications; come by to see how this exciting new technology can contribute to your research.

-NDSU has been awarded a $482,807 grant (Award #1229417) from the National Science Foundation (NSF) Division of Biological Infrastructure for a versatile state-of-the-art X-ray inspection and computed tomography (microCT) system.
+NDSU was awarded a $482,807 grant (Award #1229417) from the National Science Foundation (NSF) Division of Biological Infrastructure for purchase of this versatile state-of-the-art X-ray inspection and computed tomography (microCT) system.
 Principal Investigator for the Major Research Instrumentation grant (MRI) is Kendra Greenlee, assistant professor of Biological Sciences.
 Co-principal investigators are Scott Payne, assistant director, and Jayma Moore, laboratory manager, of the Electron Microscopy Center.
-The 2012 MRI award is the fourth in six years for the Electron Microscopy Center.
+The 2012 MRI award was the fourth in six years for the Electron Microscopy Center.